 Form for Report on Test and Maintenance of Backflow Prevention Device

 This form must be used to report on initial tests and annual tests of a backflow prevention device.
 Testing must be conducted by a certified backflow prevention device tester.
 This report must be signed by a Professional Engineer or Registered Architect, a Licensed Master Plumber, and the backflow prevention device tester (if different from the Licensed Master Plumber).

-Format for Backflow Preventer Exemption for a Facility with one Domestic Service only
+Format for Backflow Prevention Device Exemption for a Residential Building with One Domestic Line Only

 This format must be used by Professional Engineers, Registered Architects or Licensed Master Plumbers to apply for a backflow preventer exemption for a facility with one domestic service only.